StarveTheEgo/ReplaySeeker/README.md

 NOTE: I do not own any rights on this program, but since authors stopped developing this program for many years, i decided to decompile it and fix for newest Warcraft 3 versions.
 I can delete this project if authors dont want it to be here.
 But we really need this one, we need it to be alive.

+Somewhat changelog:
+17.08.2017
+Still beta:
+- Added multiple versions support, ability to choice (1.26, 1.27, 1.28 are available now and should work)
+- Implemented simple version of custom offsets setting (run ReplaySeeker once and look in the repseek.cfg file) 16.08.2017
+Beta version:
+- added progressbar for memory scanning progress
+- added more information into main window
+- started adding multiversioning support (currently supports 1.26a and 1.28+);
+14.08.2017
+- SimpleCamera is working too now
+- Removed my tests from code
+- Disabled 'Turbo' checkbox
+- Fixed few crashes and bugs
+13.08.2017
+- Added decompiled sources
+- ReplaySeeker is working now

 HERE ARE SIMPLE README TEMPLATE THAT I HAVEN`T FINISHED CHANGING YET (no time atm):

 ## Getting Started